tgc-bot/FourAcesContracts/Membership.md

     2. Any additional rules or requirements placed by Staff of the Casino

-        1. Such additional rules or requirements may not be held to invalidate, override or overrule these Terms of Membership.
+        1. Such additional rules or requirements SHALL NOT be held to invalidate, override or overrule these Terms of Membership.

-    3. These Terms of Membership may change when it is deemed necessary by the Staff
+    3. These Terms of Membership MAY change when it is deemed necessary by the Staff

-    4. The Staff will attempt, to the best of their ability, to notify you of any changes to this contract: this, however, is not guaranteed, you may not be notified of these changes – it is your responsibility to ensure you understand the latest contract terms.
+    4. The Staff will attempt, to the best of their ability, to notify you of any changes to this contract: this, however, is not guaranteed, you MAY NOT be notified of these changes – it is your responsibility to ensure you understand the latest contract terms.